Elena Pridankina

-Elena Ivanovna Pridankina (Елена Ивановна Приданкина, born 30 August 2005) is a Russian tennis player.
-She has career-high rankings by the WTA of world No. 168 in singles, achieved in May 2025, and No. 78 in doubles.
-Pridankina has won one WTA Tour doubles title.
-She has also won two WTA 125 doubles titles as well as nine doubles and six singles titles on the ITF circuit.
+Elena Ivanovna Pridankina (Елена Ивановна Приданкина, born 30 August 2005) is a Russian professional tennis player.
+She has a career-high singles ranking by the WTA of No. 168, achieved on 19 May 2025, and a best doubles ranking of No. 70, reached on 27 July 2026.

+Pridankina has won one WTA Tour doubles title, at the 2025 Jiangxi Open with Quinn Gleason, and five WTA 125 doubles titles.

 Personal life

-Elena's father Ivan Pridankin is a former coach of Daniil Medvedev.
+Pridankina's father, Ivan Pridankin, is a former coach of Daniil Medvedev.

 Career

-Ranked No. 179, Pridankina made her WTA Tour debut at the 2024 Guangzhou Open after entering the main-draw as a lucky loser but lost to Caroline Dolehide.
+Ranked No. 179, Pridankina made her WTA Tour debut at the 2024 Guangzhou Open, after entering the main draw as a lucky loser but lost to Caroline Dolehide.

-She secured her first WTA Tour win at the 2024 Jiangxi Open, defeating Ella Seidel, before losing in the second round to fifth seed Kamilla Rakhimova.
+She secured her first WTA Tour win at the 2024 Jiangxi Open defeating Ella Seidel, before losing in the second round to fifth seed Kamilla Rakhimova.

-Teaming with Quinn Gleason, Pridankina won her first WTA doubles title at the 2025 Jiangxi Open, defeating Ekaterina Ovcharenko and Emily Webley-Smith in the final.
+Teaming with Quinn Gleason, Pridankina won her first career doubles title at the 2025 Jiangxi Open, defeating Ekaterina Ovcharenko and Emily Webley-Smith in the final.

+She qualified to make her Grand Slam tournament main-draw debut at the French Open, losing to Oleksandra Oliynykova in the first round.